Boolean valued models, presheaves, and \'etal\'e spaces: Preliminaries on Boolean algebras, partial orders, topological spaces, compactifications

 \subsection{Maximal filters of closed or open sets and Hausdorff compactifications}

 We now want to relate the points of Hausdorff compact spaces to (maximal) filters of topological sets.

-\begin{definition} Given a partial order $(P,\leq)$, a \emph{filter} on $P$ is an upward closed subset $G$ such that for any $p,q\in G$ there exists $r\in G$ refining $p,q$. \end{definition} The guiding example of filter on a partial order $P$ is given by the family $G_x$ of open neighborhoods of a point $x\in X$ for $(X,\tau)$ a topological space and $(P,\leq)$ the partial order $\mathcal{O}(X)$ given by non-empty open sets of $(X,\tau)$.
-This filter in general is not a maximal filter (consider the interval $[0;1]$ with the usual euclidean topology; the filter of open neighborhoods of $1/2$ is not maximal; it can be extended to a maximal filter containing $[0;1/2)$ and to another maximal filter containing $(1/2;1]$).
+This is standard in the literature.
+However, we prefer to discuss in detail the delicate topological points we want the reader to focus on.
+The guiding example of filter on a partial order $P$ is given by the family $G_x$ of open neighborhoods of a point $x\in X$ for $(X,\tau)$ a topological space and $(P,\leq)$ the partial order $\mathcal{O}(X)^+$ given by non-empty open sets of $(X,\tau)$.
+This filter in general is not a maximal filter (consider the interval $[0,1]$ with the usual euclidean topology; the filter of open neighborhoods of $1/2$ is not maximal; it can be extended to a maximal filter containing $[0;1/2)$ and to another maximal filter containing $(1/2;1]$).
 Moreover if $\mathcal{A}$ is a base of non-empty open sets for $X$, $G_x\cap\mathcal{A}$ is also a filter on the partial order $(\mathcal{A},\subseteq)$, but in general a maximal filter $G$ on $\mathcal{A}$ may not identify a point of $X$: the intersection of the open sets in $G$ (or even of the closure of the open sets in $G$) may be empty (consider on $\mathbb{R}$ with the euclidean topology a maximal filter of open sets extending $\bp{(a,+\infty):a\in\mathbb{R}}$).
 This identification of maximal filters of open sets to points of $X$ is clearly related to the existence of compactifications of $X$.
-If $X$ is also compact any maximal filter $G$ on $(\mathcal{A},\subseteq)$ determines a unique point $x$ of $X$ with $G\supseteq G_x\cap\mathcal{A}$, this point $x$ is the unique element of the closed set $\bigcap\bp{\Cl{U}:U\in G}$.
-However different maximal filters of open (or closed) sets could determine the same point of $X$ (as shown by the case outlined above for $1/2$ in $[0;1]$).
+If $X$ is compact Hausdorff any maximal filter $G$ on $(\mathcal{A},\subseteq)$ determines a unique point $x$ of $X$ with $G\supseteq G_x\cap\mathcal{A}$, this point $x$ is the unique element of the closed set $\bigcap\bp{\Cl{U}:U\in G}$.
+However different maximal filters of open (or closed) sets could determine the same point of $X$ (as shown by the case outlined above for $1/2$ in $[0,1]$).